-2009-10: John Williamson has taken the Commodores to the NCAA Championship - Vanderbilt's first in any sport - in 2007 and has been voted the national "Coach of the Year" but he is equally proud of his team's academic leadership position on the highly competitive Vanderbilt campus.
+John Williamson has taken the Commodores to the NCAA Championship in 2007 and has been voted the national "Coach of the Year" but he is equally proud of his team's academic leadership position on the highly competitive Vanderbilt campus.

 "We seek out exceptional student-athletes," Williamson says, "and we challenge them from the start that this is not the easy option.
 What we have is a team of highly motivated young women who pride themselves in achieving on multiple fronts.
 It's not just bowling here.
 It's not just academics.
 Our goals are high."

 Williamson plays a leadership role in the National Tenpins Coaches Association since its inception.
-He has been president; he has been active in the monthly polling process and recently developed the organization's first web site.
+He has been president; he has been active in the monthly polling process and helped develop the organization's first web site.

 He was director of sport operations for the nationally ranked Vanderbilt baseball program when he was tapped to begin the school's bowling program in 2004.
 His first recruiting class finished fifth at the 2006 NCAA Championship and their national title in 2007 surprised outsiders by the speed in which it arrived.